 Congratulations to the six “Youth Network Members”.
 We are thrilled to announce the six successful candidates to The Lancet Standing Commission’s Youth Network.
 As members of the Youth Network, over the next 6-9 months they will work with both youth commissioners from the 2016 Lancet Commission on Adolescent Health and Wellbeing (Dakshitha Wickremarathne and Kikelomo Taiwo-Idowu) to develop a plan for broad youth engagement with the Standing Commission.
 Additionally, they will engage with members of the Standing Commission in its work-plan

 The Youth Network will work with the Standing Commission to take forward the work around the six recommendations from the 2016 Lancet Report.
-This included a recommendation about the importance of partnering with young people for their health.
+This included recommendations for engaging and partnering with young people as agents for change.

 Shanshan is a young activist promoting adolescent and youth sexual and reproductive health (SRH) and rights.
 Volunteering for over 4 years in China Family Planning Association (CFPA), Shanshan was elected as the Alternate Youth Representative of IPPF ESEAOR, sits in the Regional Executive Committee, and represents ESEAOR in the Governing Council.
 She used to serve as the National Coordinator of Youth Peer Education Network (Y-PEER), supported by UNFPA.
 With the experience of coordinating with more than 200 universities and conducting peer to peer trainings, Shanshan works collaboratively with different organizations and youth groups.
 She is now leading China Youth Network (CYN), a first ever youth volunteer organization that undertakes peer education on SRH and advocates for SRH and rights for young people (aged 10 to 24) in China.